Search

 You will be asked to change into a gown and the technologist will guide you in how to best position your body within the scanner.

-The compression of the breasts during the exam may cause temporary discomfort, but the process is quick (only 3-5 seconds per compression typically), and the discomfort is short-lived.
+The compression of the breasts during the exam may cause temporary discomfort, but the process is quick, and the discomfort is short-lived.
 If you experience breast tenderness, and you are premenopausal, it is advisable to book your mammogram 7-10 days after your period, at a time with minimal sensitivity.

 After the radiologist has received the mammogram images, they will review and compile a report for your referring care provider.
 This is typically received in 1-4 days from the time of the appointment.
 Included in the report for the referrer will be relevant findings and the corresponding recommendations according to current guidelines.